Without Sky: Social Media and the End of Reality

 For creators, the only way to avoid pitfalls associated with investors is to own your own platforms.

 Substack, a popular choice for writers with a fairly open architecture, is funded by major crypto investor Andreessen Horowitz.
 Instead of Substack, I've settled on Ghost as a publishing platform (America 2.0) and Mastodon (Toad Social) for social media.
+I own and host both of these myself.

 Creators should decide for themselves how and whether it makes sense to participate on platforms like Bluesky, while being aware of its current structural susceptibility to capture.
 For my part, I will distribute my work there, but will focus my efforts on building up long-term audiences on platforms that I own.
 This is wartime.
 People should adopt a wartime stance and assume that everything is subject to potential capture.